List of DC Comics characters: B: Beast Girl

+Beast Girl is the name of two characters appearing in American comic books published by DC Comics.

+Beast Girl

+Beast Girl is a member of the Doomed, an Indian superhero team.
+She was established to exist during the Doomsday Clock storyline, but was not seen in person.

+Kareli

-Beast Girl (Kareli) is a character appearing in American comic books published by DC Comics.
-She first appeared in Unstoppable Doom Patrol #1 (May 2023), and was created by writer Dennis Culver and artist Chris Burnham.
+Kareli first appeared in Unstoppable Doom Patrol #1 (May 2023), and was created by writer Dennis Culver and artist Chris Burnham.

-Kareli is a girl whose metagene activated after she was attacked by coyotes during a hike, giving her an animalistic appearance and the ability to manipulate the emotions of others by affecting their amygdala.
-Kareli was rejected by her father, who saw her as a monster, and chased by a group of civilians, who she accidentally enraged with her powers.
+Kareli is a girl whose metagene activated after she was attacked by coyotes during a hike, giving her an animalistic, purple-furred appearance and the ability to manipulate the minds of others by affecting their amygdala.
+Kareli was rejected by her father, who saw her as a monster, and chased by a group of civilians who she accidentally enraged with her powers.
 After being rescued by the Doom Patrol, Kareli was taken in and mentored by Niles Caulder and Flex Mentallo, who taught her to control and utilize her powers.
 Eventually, she was inducted into the Doom Patrol by the Chief, who was impressed with her performance.

-During the Absolute Power event, Beast Girl loses her powers after being attacked by Amanda Waller's Amazo robots.
-After the Amazos are destroyed and the heroes regain their powers, Beast Girl is accidentally given Zookeeper's ability to transform into animals while retaining her original abilities.
+During the Absolute Power storyline, Beast Girl loses her powers after being attacked by Amanda Waller's Amazo army.
+After the Amazos are destroyed and the heroes regain their powers, Beast Girl inadvertently gains the ability to transform into animals.
+It is later revealed that Beast Girl's new powers came from Zookeeper, who was similarly attacked by the Amazos.
+Zookeeper's abilities were transferred into Beast Girl after the Amazos were destroyed, leaving her with his powers in addition to her own.

+Behemoth

+Behemoth (Taro Raiden) was a champion sumo wrestler who naturally possessed enhanced speed.
+When he willingly joined up with Mento and became a member of the Hybrid, he gained superhuman strength from Mento's experimentation.

+In the DC Rebirth relaunch, Behemoth appears as part of Task Force Y, a group working under Amanda Waller.